edatez/Burger/README.md

 # Burger
 An app that lets users input the names of burgers they'd like to eat.
+It uses MySQL, Node, Express, Handlebars.